Hercules Flexes Some Muscle

 Director: Brett Ratner

-Actors: Dwayne Johnson, John Hurt, Ian McShane
+Cast: Dwayne Johnson, John Hurt, Ian McShane

 Earlier this year, an epically bad version of this epic tale (The Legend of Hercules) set the bar for this particular story laughably low.
 Let’s just lay that waste of popcorn to rest, because this new Hercules is a completely different animal (and I’m not just talking about the lion our hero so famously slew with his bare hands).
 This time around we have a hero story that combines action, humor, and a nice moral lesson on consequences in a fun, action-packed film.